-Ear Mites In Cats: 3 Major Causes And Symptoms
+Ear Mites in Cats: 3 Major Causes and Symptoms

-Ear mites are tiny insect-like parasites that live in your pet’s ear, devouring their blood and ear waterway tissue to remain alive.
 When they arrive at adulthood, they can reproduce, resulting in an influx of mites.
-While ear parasites may contaminate only one ear, by and large, an animal will have ear mites in both ears at the same time.
-Ear mites in cats are a curable illness.
+While ear parasites may contaminate only one ear, by and large, an animal can have ear mites in both ears at the same time.
+Although, ear mites in cats are a curable illness.

 ear mites in cats